 The same principle applies to other marketing subject chunks like brand building and marketing strategy and activation.
 Those also contain many sub-topics and links to other skills.
 It’s a great writing challenge to pull these together to create a clear marketing story.

-For example, you need to know how to brief and carry out segmentation research.
-You need commercially focussed decision making skills to create market attractiveness models.
 And finally, you need concept development and analytical skills to create a positioning statement.

 Then, you move on to create your brand identity.
 Again, lots of different skills and topics to write about.
-How you create intangible brand assets like your brand essence for example.
+How you create intangible brand assets like your brand essence or values for example.
 How you create tangible assets like logos and colour palettes.
 All these fall under the broad topic of “marketing” but they’re quite different to write about.

 Marketing strategy and activation